Scrum Product Backlog Grooming, Refining, Estimating and Prioritizing

 General rule: The development team should allocate up to 10% of its time, each sprint to assisting the product owner with Scrum Product Backlog Grooming activities.

-• Time to create backlog items,
+- Time to create backlog items,

-• Time to review backlog items
+- Time to review backlog items

-• Time to refine larger backlog items into smaller backlog items
+- Time to refine larger backlog items into smaller backlog items

-• Time to estimate the size of product backlog items.
+- Time to estimate the size of product backlog items.

 When Does Scrum Product backlog Grooming Take Place?

-Scrum Product backlog Grooming is scheduled after the requirements have been approved.
+The Scrum framework only indicates that Scrum Product backlog Grooming needs to happen; it doesn’t specify when it should happen.
+So "when does Scrum Product Backlog Grooming actually take place?"Using sequential development, we try to capture a complete and detailed description of the requirements up front, so little or no requirements Scrum Product backlog Grooming is scheduled after the requirements have been approved.
 In many organizations these base-lined requirements may be changed only via a separate change control process, which is discontinuous to the primary development flow

 As such, Scrum Product backlog Grooming during sequential development is an exceptional, unplanned, outside-of-primary-flow activity that we invoke only if we need to, making it disruptive to the fast flow of delivered business value.

 Using Scrum, we assume an uncertain environment and therefore must be prepared to constantly inspect and adapt.
 We expect the product backlog to evolve constantly rather than being locked down early and changed only through a secondary process for handling exceptional, undesirable occurrences.
-As a result, we must ensure that our
+As a result, we must ensure that our Scrum Product backlog Grooming activities are an essential, intrinsic part of how we manage our work.

 Initial Scrum Product backlog Grooming occurs as part of the release-planning activity .
 During product development, the product owner meets with the stakeholders at whatever frequency makes sense to perform ongoing Scrum Product backlog Grooming.

-Scrum Product backlog Grooming workshop during sprint execution.
+When working with the development team, the product owner might schedule either a weekly or a once-a-sprint Scrum Product backlog Grooming workshop during sprint execution.
 Doing so ensures that Scrum Product backlog Grooming occurs on a regular schedule and enables the team to account for that time during sprint planning.
 It also reduces the waste of trying to schedule ad-hoc meeting.

-Scrum Product backlog Grooming across the sprint, rather than block out a predetermined period of time.
+Sometimes teams prefer to spread out the Scrum Product backlog Grooming across the sprint, rather than block out a predetermined period of time.
 They take a bit of time after their daily scrums to do some incremental Scrum Product backlog Grooming.
 This Scrum Product Backlog Grooming doesn’t have to include all of the team members.
 For example, after a daily scrum the product owner might ask for help refining a large story.
 Team members who are knowledgeable and interested stick around and assist the product owner.
 The next time, different team members might assist.

-Scrum Product backlog Grooming as part of the sprint review.
+Even if teams have regularly scheduled workshops or take some time each day to look at the backlog, most teams find that they naturally do some Scrum Product backlog Grooming as part of the sprint review.
 As everyone involved gains a better understanding of where the product is and where it is going:-

 New Prioritize Backlog Items are often created